Government of Birmingham: Parishes

 There are two civil parishes in Birmingham; New Frankley and Sutton Coldfield, apart from these, most of the city is unparished.
 New Frankley parish was established in 2000 in an area transferred from Bromsgrove in 1995, and which had previously been part of the Frankley parish.
 Sutton Coldfield used to be a town and parish in its own right until 1974, when it was absorbed into Birmingham; the new parish of Sutton Coldfield was established in 2015, when the Sutton Coldfield Town Council was first elected.

 Regional government

 Birmingham was the seat of regional government for the West Midlands region of England as the home of the region's Government Office, the regional development agency Advantage West Midlands, and the West Midlands Regional Assembly.

 Since 2011, Birmingham has formed part of the Greater Birmingham & Solihull Local Enterprise Partnership along with neighbouring authorities Bromsgrove, East Staffordshire, Lichfield, Redditch, Solihull, Tamworth, Wyre Forest.

 In November 2014, it was announced Birmingham was to create a combined authority with the four neighbouring boroughs of Dudley, Sandwell, Walsall and Wolverhampton.
 Coventry and Solihull later joined, making the entire West Midlands county involved.
-The authority is expected to be formed in April 2016 in a bid to gain greater devolved powers from the government.
+The West Midlands Combined Authority was formed in April 2016 in a bid to gain greater devolved powers from the government.
+The post of Mayor of West Midlands was created the following year.